Skip to Content

 Downtown Disney has so much to offer!
 Make sure you spend some time shopping and getting a bite to eat at Downtown Disney during your time at the Disneyland Resort.

-Two of my favorites are the Cupcake ATM at Sprinkles Cupcakes and a Crazy Shake from Black Tap Anaheim!
+Two of my favorites are the Crazy Shakes from Black Tap Anaheim and the macarons from The Kayla’s Cake kiosk.

 Crazy shake from Black Tap Anaheim at Downtown Disney.